gtk-rs/gir/book/src/tutorial/handling_errors.md

     ignore = true
 ```

-So to sum up what I wrote above: we removed "GtkSource.Region" from the "generate" list and we created a new entry for it.
+So to sum up what was written above: we removed "GtkSource.Region" from the "generate" list and we created a new entry for it.
 Then we say to [gir] that it should generate (through `status = "generate"`).
 However, we also tell it that we don't want the "is_empty" to be generated.

 Now that we've done that, we need to reimplement it.
 Let's create a `src/region.rs` file: